 The Bottom Line

 Everything we’ve ever been told about the fever is wrong.
-We’ve been duped at the expense of pharmaceutical companies who market fever-reducers like it aint’ no thing and a medical profession that is focused on suppressing symptoms and isn’t adequately trained to respect a good fever.
+We’ve been duped at the expense of pharmaceutical companies who market fever-reducers like it aint’ no thing, a medical profession that isn’t trained to respect a good fever, and a medical model that is geared around suppressing symptoms.

-Now you know … a fever is a good thing and doesn’t necessarily require “action,” and when it does there are many things you can do to bring it into a safe range, help the immune system function better, and handle it on your own naturally.
+Now you know that a fever is a good thing that doesn’t necessarily require “action” and that there are many things you can do to bring it into a safe range, boost the immune system, and help the body heal itself when it does.